-Oliver Wendell Holmes, Jr., future chief Justice, was wounded three times during the Civil War : in the chest at Ball’s Bluff, in the back at Antietam and in the heel at Chancellorsville
+Oliver Wendell Holmes, Jr., future chief Justice, was wounded three times during the Civil War — in the chest at Ball’s Bluff, in the back at Antietam, and the heel at Chancellorsville

-Surgeons never washed their hands after an operation, because all blood was assumed to be the same, nor did he wash his instruments
+Surgeons never washed their hands after an operation because all blood was assumed to be the same, nor did he wash their instruments.

-On July 4, 1863, after 48 days of siege, Confederate General John C. Pemberton surrendered the city of Vicksburg, Mississippi to Union General, Ulysses S. Grant.
-For the next 81 years, the city Vicksburg, Mississippi did not celebrate the Fourth of July.
+On July 4, 1863, after 48 days of siege, Confederate General John C. Pemberton surrendered Vicksburg, Mississippi, to Union General Ulysses S. Grant.
+For the next 81 years, Vicksburg, Mississippi, did not celebrate the Fourth of July.

 Disease killed twice as many men during the war than did battle wounds.

-The 12th Connecticut Regiment entered the war with a compliment of 1,000 men.
-Before it entered its first engagement, sickness had reduced its strength to 600 able bodied soldiers.
+The 12th Connecticut Regiment entered the war with a complement of 1,000 men.
+Before it entered its first engagement, sickness had reduced its strength to 600 able-bodied soldiers.

 Though African Americans constituted less than one percent of the northern population, by the war’s end made up ten percent of the Union Army.
 A total of 180,000 black men, more than 85% of those eligible, enlisted.
 By the time of the Confederate surrender in 1865, there were more African Americans in the Union army than there were soldiers in the Confederate army.